boanlab/study-notes/major_subjects/distributed_system/naming.md

             no outgoing edges

-            contains infromation on an entity
+            contains information on an entity

     - Path name
         - Absolute path name